-Most experts suggest getting .com extensions since it is easy for remember.
+Most experts suggest getting .com extensions since it is easy to remember.
 However, there are more than 1000 domain extensions available in the market.
 Take a significant amount of time to make the right decision.

 There are plenty of domain name registrars from whom you can buy the domain name for your website.
 GoDaddy, NameCheap, Bluehost, HostGator, Hover – these are some of the popular names in the industry.
-You can compare the price and the features at these websites and decide according to your convenience.
+You can compare the price and the features on these websites and decide according to your convenience.